peachpiecompiler/peachpie-blazor/README.md

 - PHP and Blazor team can work together to make an awesome website using .NET and PHP.

 ## How to get started?

-> At the time of writing, the blazor templates are not a part of Peachpie.Templates yet.
-But you can still compile it from ./templates folder by following the instruction inside the folder and then continue here.

 You can start right now.